The medical device manufacturing industry in Costa Rica: A conversation

 Contact the Central American Group if you are looking to establish a facility in the medical device manufacturing industry in Costa Rica.

-The Central American Group: Hello and welcome to another episode of the Central American Group’s podcast, we speak with people who have expertise in economic and industrial issues that are occurring in Central America.
-In this podcast, we will be discussing the medical device manufacturing industry in Costa Rica.
+The Central American Group: Hello and welcome to another episode of the Central American Group’s podcast; we speak with people with expertise in economic and industrial issues occurring in Central America.
+In this podcast, we will discuss the medical device manufacturing industry in Costa Rica.
 Today, we have a couple of very nice ladies from Costa Rica with us.
 They are from the country’s economic development promotion agency, which is called CINDE.
 I’ll let you ladies introduce yourself and tell us a bit about your organization.

 Carolina Sanchez: Thank you, Steve, and hi, everyone, my name is Carolina Sanchez, and I’m the lead of the Life sciences sector at CINDE.
 CINDE is a not-for-profit private organization that supports foreign direct investment into Costa Rica.
-We were founded in 1982, and, since then, we have been supporting companies establishing successful operations in the country.
+We were founded in 1982, and since then, we have supported companies establishing successful operations in the country.

-The Central American Group: Ok, so we’re going to talk about the medical device manufacturing industry in Costa Rica, which is the most prominent production sector in the country.
+The Central American Group: Ok, so we’re going to talk about the medical device manufacturing industry in Costa Rica, the country’s most prominent production sector.
 Costa Rica has become a preferred location for medical devices.
 As a matter of fact, it’s the second-largest exporter of medical devices in Latin America.
 What are the reasons behind that?

 Carolina Sanchez: Yes, we can mention a lot of different reasons, but maybe we’ll start with our main focus, which is balance.
-I think that the country has great talent and that has attracted many companies.
+I think that the country has great talent, and that has attracted many companies.
 You have to understand that this is a highly regulated industry.
 So, companies are very focused on quality.
-That’s why having a strong talent pool, is very important for them.
-Also, we as a country have a very stable investment climate.
-That means there is a combination of characteristics that make it ideal for investment and for medical device manufacturing.
+That’s why having a strong talent pool is very important for them.
+Also, we, as a country, have a very stable investment climate.
+That means a combination of characteristics makes it ideal for investment and medical device manufacturing.
 It also has to do with the incentives.
 It has to do with the collaboration that we have between companies and also with a proven track record.
 And I’m going to pass it to Irene because she can add a little bit of information to that as well